xiota/xboxdrv/README.md

  * libdbus
  * glib

-Once everything installed, you can compile by typing:
+Once everything is installed, you can compile by typing:

-    scons
+    * scons

-On Ubuntu 10.10 you can install all the required libraries via:
+On Ubuntu you can install all the required libraries via:

-    sudo apt-get install \
+    $ sudo apt-get install \
         g++ \
         libboost1.42-dev \
         scons \
         pkg-config \
         libusb-1.0-0-dev \
         git-core \
         libx11-dev \
         libudev-dev \
         x11proto-core-dev \
         libdbus-glib-1-dev

-To load the uinput kernel module automatically on boot add it /etc/modules, to load it manually type:
+To load the uinput kernel module automatically on boot add it `/etc/modules`, to load it manually type:

-    sudo modprobe uinput
+    $ sudo modprobe uinput

 On other distributions exact install instructions might be slightly different.